raspibolt/raspibolt/guide/bonus/bitcoin/Fulcrum.md

 > abcdefg..............xyz.onion
 ```

-* You should now be able to connect to your fulcrum server remotely via Tor using your hostname and port 50002
+* You should now be able to connect to your Fulcrum server remotely via Tor using your hostname and port 50002

 ### Enable Fulcrum API connection to BTC RPC Explorer